lindenb/jvarkit/docs/VcfMultiToOne.md

 Convert VCF with multiple samples to a VCF with one SAMPLE, duplicating variant and adding the sample name in the INFO column.
 Never used.

-## DEPRECATED

-I don't use this anymore.
-See vcfconcat

 ## Usage